DiracLee/dtl/README.md

 ## About Me

-I'm Dirac, a graduate student from Fudan University.
+I'm Dirac, a CS graduate student from Fudan University.

 ---